joseph018/airtime/README.md

 CON;
 $response=phone no;
 $response=amount;
-wait for your confirmation message;END;THANK YOU FOR PURCASING AIRTIME WITH US.
+$response=mpesa pin;wait for your confirmation message;END;THANK YOU FOR PURCASING AIRTIME WITH US.END.